dropeholguin/macro/README.md

  * Postgresql

+ * ImageMagick

  * elasticsearch 2.4.4 (download from here - https://www.elastic.co/downloads/past-releases)

+ImageMagick can be installed by
+    Ubuntu: sudo apt-get install imagemagick
+    Mac: brew install imagemagick

 For elastic search, unzip the download, enter the directory, and start the server by running: